 - Azelaic Acid: Treats acne and hyperpigmentation by reducing melanin production and promoting cell turnover.

 - Retinoids: Stimulate cell renewal, helping to fade dark spots and improve overall skin tone.
+Seek professional advice before using retinoids, especially if you have sensitive skin.

 - Vitamin C (L-ascorbic acid): A powerful antioxidant that brightens the skin and reduces pigmentation.